PREPARING TENNESSEANS FOR HIGHER-PAYING, HIGH-TECH JOBS

 Oak Ridge High School instructor Mark Buckner (left) said the ACE workshops will help teachers “rethink the way we teach students” and “innovate the high school model of thinking to be more hands-on.”

 UT-ORII is joining IACMI—The Composites Institute, the U.S. Department of Defense and UT Knoxville to host train-the-trainer workshops on machining as part of America’s Cutting Edge (ACE), a national workforce development program.
-ACE’s curriculum was created by Tony Schmitz, who is a UT Knoxville professor, UT-ORNL joint faculty and UT-ORII fellow.
+ACE’s curriculum was created by Tony Schmitz, a UT-ORNL joint faculty and UT-ORII seed grant recipient.
 The first train-the-trainer workshop was held in the summer of 2022 at the UT Knoxville.

 The workshops equip teachers with the skills they need to train their own students to become part of the expanding America’s advanced manufacturing workforce.
 For more information and to register for free in-person and online machine tool training, visit: ACE – Machine Tool Research Center